Jackdaw with Crowbar: Musical style

 The band's musical style was described by the musician and writer John Robb as a combination of "spiky and dark guitar-driven blues and guitar-punk disco-filth".
 Discussing the first EP, Monarchy, Mayhem, and Fishpaste, the writer John Corbett described the music as "a song sung through a bull horn ("Crow"), an accordion reggae-dub ("Fourth World"), a two-step featuring slide guitar reminiscent of Zoot Horn Rollo in Captain Beefheart's Magic Band ("The Night Albania Fell on Alabama")."
 In Corbett's view, "the brief appearance of Jackdaw's records exemplifies the local-mode commodity at both its most appealing and its most politically volatile".
 Back then a signature element in the music was the sound of slide guitar.
 Ellis was known for his haphazard construction of the instruments using found timbers e.g. the first slide guitars in use by both Ellis and Durrant were made out of gate posts.
 In addition the band took on a kind of symmetry on stage through the use of gate post slide guitars on ironing boards, identical Selmer Twin combo's and similar goat beards.

-Recently though, Ellis has adopted electronic instruments for the music as well as the home made slide guitar...
-As well as the political study there has always been a kind of comedic approach in both the music, lyrical content, with Sindall embracing the idea of front man with full drama, costume and writhe.
+Recently, Ellis has adopted electronic instruments for his music, including a home-made slide guitar.
+As well as the political study, a comedic approach can be seen in both the music and lyrical content, with Sindall embracing the idea of front man with drama, costume and writhe.